Welcome to Amazon Sidewalk

 The maximum bandwidth of a Sidewalk Bridge to the Sidewalk server is 80Kbps, which is about 1/40th of the bandwidth used to stream a typical high definition video.
 Today, when you share your Bridge’s connection with Sidewalk, total monthly data used by Sidewalk, per account, is capped at 500MB, which is equivalent to streaming about 10 minutes of high definition video.

 Yes.
-All of your Sidewalk Bridges will continue to have their original functionality even if you decide to disable Amazon Sidewalk.
-However, disabling means missing out on Sidewalk’s connectivity and location related benefits.
+All of your Sidewalk Bridges will continue to have their original functionality even if you decide to turn off Amazon Sidewalk.
+However, turning it off disabling means missing out on Sidewalk’s connectivity and location related benefits.
 You also will no longer contribute your internet bandwidth to support community extended coverage benefits such as locating pets and valuables with Sidewalk-enabled devices.

 Amazon Sidewalk coverage may vary by location based on the number of participating Bridges in a location.
 The more Sidewalk Bridge customers who participate, the better the network becomes.